 Those who come to us are wounded by past hurts and taken captive by the desire to fulfill unmet needs for love and affirmation through (unwanted) same-sex desires and relationships.
 Portland Fellowship seeks to help equip men and women to walk in freedom from these desires as transformation takes place.
 Our emphases is not to simply change one's attraction or transition people from 'gay' to 'straight' (although many have seen this identity change take place in their lives), but rather to disciple men and women into a deeper walk with Christ and allow Him to do a transforming work.

-Our methodology includes biblical instruction, spiritually-oriented accountability groups, trained lay-counseling, personal testimonies and professional referrals to help the individual discover his or her true identity in Christ.
+Our methodology includes biblical instruction, Christ-centered accountability groups, trained lay-counseling, personal testimonies and professional referrals to help the individual discover his or her true identity in Christ.
 In addition, we equip churches and individuals to effectively communicate the message of liberation from same-sex attraction.
 We also provide support to those who have loved ones dealing with same-sex attraction.